Pinia is the official state management system for Vue.js, designed to be intuitive, flexible, and TypeScript-friendly.

 Now we will want our App to react to changes in the store.
 That is, we will want to maintain reactivity in our components.

-Pinia provides a helper called storeToRefs that automatically converts all properties of the state and the getters into reactive refs.
+Pinia provides a helper called storeToRefs that automatically converts all properties of the state and getters into reactive refs.

 <script setup>